-Installing the USB mic should be very easy since it’s likely to be a plug-n-play device and your computer will automatically set it up.
+Installing the USB mic should be quite easy since it’s likely to be a plug-n-play device and your computer will automatically set it up.

-The Blue Yeti, is a favorite among many YouTube vloggers since it sounds good, has great features built-in and is available at a superb price.
+The Blue Yeti, is a favorite among many YouTube vloggers since it sounds good, has excellent features built-in, and is available at a superb price.
 Find out more about the Blue Yeti on Amazon by using this link.